Injunctions and temporary restraining orders – or TROs – provide an equitably remedy, for both civil and criminal wrongdoings.

 d) be promptly delivered to clerk’s office for filing.

-If you need an attorney to help you secure a temporary restraining order or injunction against an individual or business, give the lawyers at Kelly/Warner a call.
-We’ve worked with people and companies from all 50 states and have considerable experience with TROs and injunctions.
+If you need an attorney to help you secure injunctions or temporary restraining orders, give the lawyers at Kelly/Warner a call.
+We’ve worked with people and companies from all 50 states and have considerable experience with injunctions and temporary restraining orders.